JATOS/JATOS_docs/versioned_docs/version-3.9.1/Overview/Papers-Citing-JATOS.md

 **Please complete our short [survey](https://forms.gle/Jtjw4LxpyWVFEtG17) on how (much) you use JATOS (ca. 3 min).
 It’s very important for us!**

 ### 2025
+Laycock, K. and McGowan, K.B.
+(2025), Removing the Disguise: The Matched Guise Technique, Incongruity, and Listener Awareness. *Journal of Sociolinguistics*.
+[DOI](https://doi.org/10.1111/josl.12700)

 Jansen, P., Haugg, J. & Schroter, F.A.
 (2025) Explicit and implicit affective attitudes of female athletes towards different body sizes. *BMC Psychol*.
 [DOI](https://doi.org/10.1186/s40359-025-02567-6)

 Bading, K. C., Barth, M., & Rothermund, K. (2025).
 Evidence for an evaluative effect of stimulus co-occurrence may be inflated by evaluative differences between assimilative and contrastive relations. *Cognition and Emotion*.
 [DOI](https://doi.org/10.1080/02699931.2025.2460099)